-Trump Advisor Said Americans Can Buy A New Car With $1,000, & Twitter Isn't Having It
+Trump Advisor Says You Can Buy A New Car With $1,000, & Twitter Is Livid

 On Wednesday, the Trump administration released its long-awaited tax reform framework, and although it seemed to largely benefit the wealthy, the White House has insisted that it was designed with the average American in mind.
 But in a press briefing Thursday, a Trump advisor said Americans can buy a new car with $1,000, and the only thing it seems to suggest is that the people behind the tax plan don't really seem to know what life is actually like for most people in this country.